Create an Ubuntu Core image¶

 Creating the model assertion¶

-The final step before you can build a custom Ubuntu Core image is creating a model assertion, which provides image related metadata ubuntu-image uses to build the image.
+The model assertion, provides image related metadata ubuntu-image uses to build the image.
 In order to create the model assertion, a key registered to the Brand account must sign the JSON for the model assertion.
-For details on how to create and register a model key, please refer to Sign a model assertion.
+For details on how to create and register a model key, refer to Sign a model assertion.

 The below creates a JSON file which can be signed to create a model assertion.